-Recently I saw some really pretty sea glass luminaries in white, light blue and light green.
-I really wanted to make my luminaries in these colors, so I simple mixed a tiny amount of food coloring with the epsom salts.
+I remember seeing some really pretty sea glass luminaries in white, light blue and light green.
+I really wanted to make my luminaries in these colors, so I simply mixed a tiny amount of food coloring in with the Epsom salts.

 I really love how they came out and while I didn’t do it with mine, you could add a pretty white ribbon around the center tied into a bow in front for a delicate accent.